 This puja is also very useful for the peace of mind and take wise decisions.
 It is divided into the sets of three days.
 During the first three days, devotees worship Goddess Durga.
 Then, they worship the Goddess of wealth i.e. Goddess Laxmi for the next three days.
 Lastly, they worship Goddess Saraswati during last three days which definitely brings success in life.

 Benefits of doing Navratri Puja

-- There are many benefits received after performing this pooja.
-When the Durga pooja is well performed at that time one receives the divine blessings of Maa Durga.
-Worshipping the Goddess at this time period can bring a lot of benefits.
-One can receive wealth, prosperity in business and success in his lifetime.
+There are many benefits of performing this pooja.
+One receives the divine blessings of Maa Durga after performing the Durga puja.
+Worshipping the Goddess during the auspicious time period can bring a lot of benefits.
+One can receive wealth, prosperity in business and success in life.

-- The sins which one performs during the last births or his present life can be vanished after performing this pooja.
+One becomes free from the sins performed during the previous births or the present life after performing this pooja.
 This pooja also helps in safety of bad spirits and the to remove obstacles.
 This pooja also helps one to build his self confidence.
 It helps one to relief from diseases.
 It helps one to fulfill his wishes and desires.

 It is celebrated four times throughout the year and that includes – Magh Navratri, Vasant or Chaitra Navratri, Ashaadi Navratri and Shardiya Navratri.
 Maha Navratri is observed during late September or early October.
 Vasant Navratri falls between March and April.